 It is recommended that you provide this guidance to your appraiser, in advance of appraisal, in particular if they are not obstetricians and / or gynaecologists

-The aim of the new RCOG CPD framework is to ‘…enable specialists in obstetrics and gynaecology to maintain and develop their clinical and wider professional skills in order to ensure that their patients receive the best and safest care from them and their teams’.
-The framework supports specialists in O&G in their professional development across the scope of their work, focussing on generic, non-technical as well as clinical and technical skills.
+The aim of the new RCOG CPD framework is to ‘…enable specialists in obstetrics and gynaecology to maintain and develop their clinical and wider professional skills in order to ensure that their patients1 receive the best and safest care from them and their teams’.
+The framework supports specialists2 in O&G in their professional development across the scope of their work, focussing on generic, non-technical as well as clinical and technical skills.

 The framework is based on a learning process with four stages: